Kandariya Mahadeva Temple

 The Kandariya Mahadeva Temple (Devanagari: कंदारिया महादेव मंदिर, Kandāriyā Mahādeva Mandir), meaning "the Great God of the Cave", is the largest and most ornate Hindu temple in the medieval temple group found at Khajuraho in Madhya Pradesh, India.
-It is considered one of the best examples of temples preserved from the medieval period in India.
+It is considered as one of the best examples of temples preserved from the medieval period in India.
+Because of its outstanding preservation and testimony to the Chandela culture, the temple was inscribed on the UNESCO World Heritage List in 1986.

 Location

 Kandariya Mahadeva Temple is located in the Chhatarpur district of Madhya Pradesh in Central India.
 It is in the Khajuraho village, and the temple complex is spread over an area of 6 km2.
 It is in the western part of the village to the west of the Vishnu temple.

 The temple complex, in the Khajuraho village at an elevation of 282 m, is well connected by road, rail and air services.
 Khajuraho is 55 km to the south of Mahoba, 47 km away from the Chhatarpur city to its east, 43 km away from Panna, 175 km by road away from Jhansi on the north, and 600 km to the south - east of Delhi.
 It is 9 km from the railway station.
 Khajuraho is served by Khajuraho Airport (IATA Code: HJR), with services to Delhi, Agra and Mumbai.
 It is 6 km from the temple.